shardulsrivastava/shardulsrivastava.github.io/_posts/2021-08-17-eks-iam-deep-dive.md

 vpc-resource-mutating-webhook                    1          28m
 ```

-`pod-identity-webhook` supports several configuation options:
+`pod-identity-webhook` supports several configuration options:

 1. `eks.amazonaws.com/role-arn` - IAM Role ARN to attach to the service account.
 2. `eks.amazonaws.com/audience` - Intended autience of the [token](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/#service-account-token-volume-projection), defaults to "sts.amazonaws.com" if not set.
-3. `eks.amazonaws.com/sts-regional-endpoints` - AWS STS is a global services , however we can use regional STS endpoints to reduce latency.
+3. `eks.amazonaws.com/sts-regional-endpoints` - AWS STS is a global service, however, we can use regional STS endpoints to reduce latency.
 Set to `true` to use regional STS endpoints.
 4. `eks.amazonaws.com/token-expiration` - AWS STS Token expiration duration, default is `86400 seconds` or `24 hours`.
-5. `eks.amazonaws.com/skip-containers` - A comma separated list of containers to skip adding volume and environment variables.
+5. `eks.amazonaws.com/skip-containers` - A comma-separated list of containers to skip adding volume and environment variables.

 ```yaml